 Fix Boot Files on MBR Partition Table

-Note: if you have GPT partition skip this and Fallow next step
+Note: if you have a GPT partition skip this and Fallow next step

-Find out the Drive letter where windows installed.
-You can do this by type command type list volume and hit the enter key. you will notice the Drive letter where windows is installed as Boot.
+Find out the Drive letter where windows are installed.
+You can do this by type command type list volume and hit the enter key. you will notice the Drive letter where windows are installed as Boot.

 bcdboot C:\Windows /S C: